-Talking to Bill Spencer about the carpentry courses he heads up at TIV, including the full time Certificate III in Carpentry and Certificate III in Carpentry Apprenticeships, one thing is clear above all else.
+Talking to Bill Spencer about the carpentry courses he heads up at TIV, including the (CPC30211) Certificate III in Carpentry one thing is clear above all else.
 He is extremely passionate about delivering training with real-world impact to any student who wants to learn.

 Like many of the trainers at TIV, Bill comes to his work with a strong base of real-world industry experience, then falling into training a bit later in life.

 “I have been in the industry for over 35 years, I mostly did renovations and extensions, all upmarket stuff, pretty much, I was a supervisor for about five years and I’m working on finishing commercial work for about three.”

 “Then I had an injury and I ended up going back to school and get my training, I had the experience behind me, and I was just talking to a friend one day and it just kind of grew from there.”